I’m looking to refurbish and extend

 Perhaps you see an opportunity to increase the value of your home or one of your other properties?
 Or you have reached a change or pivotal moment in your life?
 You would like to improve the property that you own to provide a better quality of life, a healthier space and make it more saleable.

 99 Structural Engineers are a Kensington-based structural engineering practice.
-We are on Notting Hill Gate in the Royal Borough of Kensington and Chelsea (RBKC) and serve owners of local houses and residential buildings in Kensington and the surrounding area of West London.
+We are on High Street Kensington between Notting Hill and Chelsea in the Royal Borough of Kensington and Chelsea (RBKC) and serve local residential buildings and domestic houses in Kensington and the surrounding area of West London.

 We are led by a structural engineer Chartered with the Institution of Civil Engineers who is also a Project Management Professional (PMP) with the Project Management Institute.
 Over many years we have built trusted collaborations with many specialists and experts.
 So we can carefully curate a bespoke team for your project giving you access to the very best people in the industry.
 For example our listed projects are reviewed by a Conservation Accredited Engineer with over thirty years experience.

 Before construction can start there are three key steps to be taken Step 1.
 Obtain Planning Permission, Step 2.
 Receive Building Control Approval and Step 3.
 Tender a Contractor.

 This process is normally led by an Architect or a Planning Consultant.
 You may need our assistance if the property is listed or the construction will involve excavation for example to create a new basement.
 We visit the property and if necessary review opening up works.
 Our deliverable is a report to the Planners, signed by a Chartered Engineer and Member of the Institution of Civil Engineers (CEng MICE).
 We may also be able to reduce your construction costs if consulted at this stage.